xiangyi-njust/FWS/README.md

-│    ├─ logs.txt				     Log file of model ouput about the classification result │    ├─ main.py					     Source code for the passing of command line parameters and the selection of models │    ├─ predict.py				     Source code for trained model's classification result in testing dataset │    ├─ run.py					     Source code for automatically start the training process │    └─ weights					     Model's weight
+│    ├─ logs.txt				     Log file of model ouput about the classification result │    ├─ main.py					     Source code for the passing of command line parameters and the selection of models │    ├─ predict.py				     Source code for trained model's classification result in testing dataset │    ├─ run.py					     Source code to start training of FWS Classification │    └─ weights					     Model's weight
 │           ├─ bilstm
 │           └─ textcnn